-After the command of emigrating to Madinah, Muslims left behind everything they loved, their families, friends, their country, etc. Why did they do that?
+After the command of Hijrah to Madinah, Muslims left behind everything they loved, their families, friends, their country, etc. Why did they do that?

 Because they put their trust in God and cherished hope in His mercy that He will make a way out for them.